Self-esteem is a human condition. Although it's a topic of so much discussion and material, many continue to struggle with this area of their lives.

 What is self-esteem?

 The most basic need all of us have is to have a sense of personal worth.
 This sense of personal worth has two elements: security and significance.
 Security means being loved and accepted for who we are, regardless of what we do.
 This is what Gloria Steinem calls “core” self-esteem, and psychologists refer to as “global” self-esteem — being loved and accepted.

 Significance means having meaning or purpose in our lives and being adequate for what we do.
 Steinem refers to this as situational self-esteem.
 It’s knowing that we are good at what we do.
 The problem is that we develop a series of false assumptions of what we think will meet our needs for security and significance.
 We usually learn these assumptions in childhood.
 If we don’t experience unconditional love and acceptance as children, we will experience pressure to have those needs met.
 And if we aren’t given a sense of competency and significance in childhood, we will also experience pressure to meet that need.

 The proper formation of security in childhood — this “intrinsic value” — can be negatively affected by many things, including abuse at many levels.
 Living with constant ridicule, contempt, and negativity can affect a child’s security into adulthood.

 Perhaps you’ve overheard a parent criticizing a child.
 It’s not just the words that are used, but also the tone of voice that can deeply affect the child.

-As I mentioned, these basic assumptions are often begun as a child and are heavily influenced by our peer group.
+As I mentioned, these basic assumptions are often accepted as a child and are heavily influenced by our peer group.
 We can all develop wrong and false assumptions about how to have our needs met.
 The reason they are called false assumptions is because they do not give us unconditional love, acceptance, and firm significance in life.
 They give us a temporary sense of self-esteem.